redis-developer/redis-om-python-flask-skeleton-app/README.md

 A starter application for performing CRUD type operations with Redis OM Python ([GitHub](https://github.com/redis/redis-om-python), [Blog Post](https://redis.com/blog/introducing-redis-om-for-python/)) and the [Flask](https://flask.palletsprojects.com/) microframework.

+We'd love to see what you build with Redis, RediSearch and Redis OM.
+[Join the Redis community on Discord](https://discord.gg/redis) to chat with us about all things Redis OM and Redis.

 ## Overview

 TODO